Strategic-Flow-Labs/Leetcode/README.md

 [![SayThanks](https://img.shields.io/badge/say-thanks-ff69f4.svg)](https://saythanks.io/to/kamyu104)&nbsp;
 ![Visitors](https://visitor-badge.laobi.icu/badge?page_id=kamyu104.leetcode.solutions)

-* R.I.P. to my old Leetcode repository, where there were `5.7k+` stars and `2.2k+` forks (ever the top 3 in the field).
 * Since free questions may be even mistakenly taken down by some companies, only solutions will be post on now.
 * There are new LeetCode questions every week.
 I'll keep updating for full summary and better solutions.
-* For more problem solutions, you can see my [LintCode](https://github.com/kamyu104/LintCode), [GoogleKickStart](https://github.com/kamyu104/GoogleKickStart-2022), [GoogleCodeJamIO](https://github.com/kamyu104/GoogleCodeJamIO-2022) repositories.
-* For more challenging problem solutions, you can also see my [GoogleCodeJam](https://github.com/kamyu104/GoogleCodeJam-Farewell-Rounds), [MetaHackerCup](https://github.com/kamyu104/MetaHackerCup-2024) repositories.
 * Hope you enjoy the journey of learning data structures and algorithms.
-* Notes: "🔒" means your subscription of [LeetCode premium membership](https://leetcode.com/subscribe/) is required for reading the question.

 ## Solutions
 - [0001 - 1000](./0001-1000.md)